-SB 5794 Salomon Adopting recommendation s from the tax preference performance review process, eliminating obsolete tax preferences, clarifying legislative intent, and addressing changes in constitutional law.
+HB 2084 Ramel Increasing funding for K-12, health care, and public safety by repealing or modifying tax preferences for certain industries and goods.
+Repeals and modifies a number of tax exemptions for certain industries and goods.
+Scheduled for public hearing in House Finance on 4/18 SB 5794 Salomon Adopting recommendation s from the tax preference performance review process, eliminating obsolete tax preferences, clarifying legislative intent, and addressing changes in constitutional law.
 Repeals 20 tax exemptions where the public policy objective was not met, it is unclear whether the policy objective was met, or the exemption is legally obsolete, according to nonpartisan auditors at the Joint Legislative Audit & Review Committee.
-Scheduled for public hearing in Senate Ways & Means on 3/31 SB 5795 Krishnadasan Reducing the state sales and use tax rate.
+Public hearing held in Senate Ways & Means on 3/31; Scheduled for Executive Session (Vote) in Senate Ways & Means on 4/18 SB 5795 Krishnadasan Reducing the state sales and use tax rate.
 Reduces the sales and use tax rate from 6.5% to 6%.
-Scheduled for public hearing in Senate Ways & Means on 3/31 SB 5796 Saldaña Enacting an excise tax on large employers to fund programs and services to benefit Washingtonians.
-Imposes a 5% tax on large employers on the amount of payroll expenses above the Social Security threshold - currently \$176,100 per year.
-This tax is limited only to companies with \$7 million or more in payroll expenses.
-Scheduled for public hearing in Senate Ways & Means on 3/31 SB 5797 Frame Enacting a tax on stocks, bonds, and other financial intangible assets for the benefit of public schools.
-Imposes a tax of \$10 on every \$1,000 of assessed value of certain financial assets (stocks, bonds, exchange-traded funds, and mutual funds) held by individuals with more than \$50 million of these assets Scheduled for public hearing in Senate Ways & Means on 3/31 SB 5798 Pedersen Concerning property tax reform.
+Public hearing held in Senate Ways & Means on 3/31 SB 5798 Pedersen Concerning property tax reform.
 Raises the property tax growth limit for the state's common schools levy and for cities and counties, as well as special purpose districts, from the current 1% cap to the combined rate of population growth plus inflation.
-Scheduled for public hearing in Senate Ways & Means on 3/31
+Public hearing held in Senate Ways & Means on 3/31; Scheduled for Executive Session (Vote) in Senate Ways & Means on 4/18